 Arms: Enhancing triceps and biceps.

-Legs: Firming the upper legs and calf muscles while thinning and toning the thighs.
+Legs: Firming the upper legs and calf muscles while toning the thighs.

 Buttocks: Providing a non-surgical alternative to a butt lift with a subtle lifting effect while toning and firming the buttocks.

-Emsculpt NEO Results*
+Results*

-After your Emsculpt NEO treatment, many patients experience mild muscle soreness.
+After your treatment, many patients experience mild muscle soreness.
 This sensation is comparable to the feeling after an intense workout and will go away after a day or so.
 While results are possible after one session, typical treatment plans consist of 4 sessions, usually spaced 5 to 10 days apart.

-Clinical studies show that Emsculpt NEO results in dramatic changes to the physique.
+Clinical studies show that this body contouring treatment results in dramatic changes to the physique.
 On average, patients can experience a 25% increase in muscle mass and a 30% decrease in body fat.
-Patients see full results within 3 months of the treatments.
-As with any body shaping treatment, results will vary.*
+Patients see full results within three months of the treatments.
+As with any body-shaping treatment, results will vary.*

 Emsculpt NEO Cost

 Specific Emsculpt NEO cost will vary per patient.
 Each body shaping treatment is customized to fit the patient’s aesthetic goals, body shape and size, and circumstances.
-During a complimentary consultation with Reston Dermatology + Cosmetic Center, you can discuss Emsculpt NEO prices in detail.
-You can discuss any questions or concerns regarding payment and financing options.
+During a complimentary consultation with Reston Dermatology + Cosmetic Center, you can discuss prices and financing options.

 Why Choose Reston Dermatology + Cosmetic Center

 Emsculpt NEO is a technique-sensitive procedure.
 Any patient hoping to achieve the best fat reduction and muscle-building results should select the most reputable, professional provider.

 Reston Dermatology + Cosmetic Center is a leading Emsculpt NEO provider in the Reston area.
 We have a trained, professional staff who helps each patient achieve phenomenal treatment results.
 When you select our establishment for your body shaping needs, you will experience a comfortable treatment in a luxury setting.
-Every body shaping treatment performed at Reston Dermatology + Cosmetic Center yields dramatic results.

 Emsculpt NEO Near Me

-If you are ready to begin your journey towards a leaner, more sculpt physique, contact Reston Dermatology + Cosmetic Center.
-Call us at 703-775-2190 to schedule your free Emsculpt NEO consultation or reach out to us online.
+If you are ready to begin your journey towards a leaner, more sculpted physique, contact Reston Dermatology + Cosmetic Center.
+Call us at 703-775-2190 to schedule your free consultation or reach out to us online.

+SOURCES:

+¹ Review of the Mechanisms and Effects of Noninvasive Body Contouring Devices on Cellulite and Subcutaneous Fat.
+Journal of Endocrinology and Metabolism.

+High Intensity Focused Electro-Magnetic Technology (HIFEM) for Non-Invasive Buttock Lifting and Toning of Gluteal Muscles: A Multi-Center Efficacy and Safety Study.
+The Journal of Drugs in Dermatology.

+3 High intensity focused electromagnetic therapy evaluated by magnetic resonance imaging: Safety and efficacy study of a dual tissue effect based non‐invasive abdominal body shaping.
+Lasers in Surgery and Medicine.